It’s almost August, otherwise known throughout the USA as Fair Season!

 From the best pig races to the crunchiest kettle corn, here are five great county fairs in Washington state that all take place over the next few weeks.
 Which is your favorite fair?

-Come one, come all!
-The Jefferson County Fair kicks off Friday August 12 in Port Townsend.
+The Jefferson County Fair’s “Jammin Jungle” kicks off Friday August 9 in Port Townsend.
 This beloved fair is all about celebrating the accomplishments of its citizens ranging from agriculture to music to crafts.
-Come dressed for the farm–fun agri-attractions include mud drags, a motorized bucking bronco and horse pulls.
-Livestock like sheep and swine are joined by rabbits, dogs and other domestic animals for competitions through the 4-H. Bring your appetite of course – there’s a salmon BBQ on Saturday and a beef BBQ on Sunday.
+Come dressed for the farm–fun agri-attractions include mud drags, a lawnmower derby, and horse pulls.
+Livestock like sheep and swine are joined by rabbits, dogs and other domestic animals for competitions through the 4-H. Bring your appetite of course – there’s a salmon BBQ on Saturday ($10) and a beef BBQ on Sunday ($8).

 Admission: Adults $8, students and seniors $6, children $2, ages 5 and under FREE.
 Contact: (360) 385-1013.

-“Through the Years.”
-Come to Elma for a hefty dose of rural nostalgia and make some great memories!
+“How Country Feels” — Come to Elma for a hefty dose of rural nostalgia and make some great memories!
 This popular community fair features dozens of carnival rides and games, animal exhibits and contests, a variety of fair food (pulled pork, deep-fried oreos, funnel cakes–ok now we’re hungry!), car races, floral displays and lots of live music.

-How big is your zucchini?
-Enter your best – prizes awarded for the heaviest, longest, ugliest and prettiest.
-Other fun festivities at the Whidbey Island Fair include lego contests, a carnival, parade, live music, plenty of food and so much more.
+How tasty is your berry pie?
+Enter your best – prizes awarded for the most delicious.
+Other fun festivities at the Thurston County Fair include watermelon-eating and hula hooping contests, a carnival with rides, blossom viewing, live music, plenty of food and so much more.
 Come and “Have an Egg-Citing Time!”

 Step right up!
 Git yer deep fried oreos and curly fries!
-The Kitsap County Fair promises “Stars Stripes and Country Nights.”
-Cool events this year include hay scrambles, pie-eating contests and diaper derbies.
+Cool events at the Kitsap County Fair this year include lumberjack contests, hay scrambles, pie-eating contests and diaper derbies.
 Food vendors will serve up tacos and pierogies, and along with live rock n’ roll expect performers like fire-eaters, jugglers and magicians.
 Sounds like American country heaven.